anasalkhateeb08-jpg/infoprods/src/content/blog/2025-12-03-how-to-choose-the-perfect-engagement-ring-a-complete-guide-to-finding-the-one.md

 Clarity measures internal inclusions (crystals, clouds, feathers) and external blemishes affecting a diamond's appearance.
 The GIA clarity scale ranges from Flawless to Included, with eleven grades total:

 - **Flawless (FL) / Internally Flawless (IF)**: No inclusions visible under 10x magnification.
-Extremely rare and expensive with no practical benefit for engagement rings—inclusions in lower grades are still invisible to naked eyes.
+Extremely rare and expensive with no practical benefit for engagement rings—inclusions in lower grades are still invisible to naked eyes.\*\*
-- **Very Very Slightly Included (VVS1-VVS2)**: Minute inclusions extremely difficult for trained graders to see under 10x magnification.
+**- \*\*Very Very Slightly Included (VVS1-VVS2)**: Minute inclusions extremely difficult for trained graders to see under 10x magnification.
 Completely invisible to naked eyes.
-Excellent quality but premium pricing for invisible improvements.
+Excellent quality but premium pricing for invisible improvements.\*\*
-- **Very Slightly Included (VS1-VS2)**: Minor inclusions visible under 10x magnification but rarely visible to naked eyes. **This is the sweet spot for value**—beautiful diamonds at significantly lower prices than VVS grades.
+**- \*\*Very Slightly Included (VS1-VS2)**: Minor inclusions visible under 10x magnification but rarely visible to naked eyes. **This is the sweet spot for value**—beautiful diamonds at significantly lower prices than VVS grades.\*\*
-- **Slightly Included (SI1-SI2)**: Noticeable inclusions under 10x magnification.
+**- \*\*Slightly Included (SI1-SI2)**: Noticeable inclusions under 10x magnification.
 SI1 inclusions are typically invisible to naked eyes, making SI1 another excellent value grade.
-SI2 inclusions may be visible to naked eyes depending on size, position, and type—careful selection required.
+SI2 inclusions may be visible to naked eyes depending on size, position, and type—careful selection required.\*\*
-- **Included (I1-I3)**: Obvious inclusions visible to naked eyes, potentially affecting durability and transparency.
+**- \*\*Included (I1-I3)**: Obvious inclusions visible to naked eyes, potentially affecting durability and transparency.
 Generally not recommended for engagement rings.

 **Smart buying strategy**: Choose VS2 or SI1 clarity grades.
 These diamonds are "eye-clean" (inclusions invisible to naked eyes without magnification) while costing substantially less than VVS or FL grades.
 The money saved can significantly increase carat weight or cut quality—factors that actually impact visible beauty.